-If a candidate ballot designation is in violation of any of these restrictions, the candidate will be notified by certified mail return receipt requested, addressed to the mailing address appearing on the candidate's Declaration of Candidacy.
+Candidates will be notified of ballot designation (rejection) (violation) by certified mail return receipt requested, addressed to the mailing address appearing on the candidate's Declaration of Candidacy.
 If an alternative designation is not provided within the time allowed, no designation will appear on the ballot.
 (E.C. § 13107(c))